by Dr. Will Cole

 Dinner: Hormone-Balancing Chocolate

 After a dinner of wild-caught salmon, I indulged in a little chocolaty goodness for dessert.
-I made a chocolate bark similar to the adaptogen-packed ones Gwyneth eats, filled with ingredients aimed to amp up your sex hormones and get you ready for a little after-dinner fun.
+I made a chocolate bark similar to the adaptogen-packed ones Gwyneth eats, filled with ingredients aimed to amp up sex hormones, because why shouldn’t you have a little after-dinner fun with that special person?
 I included Ho shou wu since it has been traditionally used for years in Chinese medicine as a sex-hormone enhancer.
 In addition, adding the adaptogenic berry schisandra helps to balance out brain-adrenal communication to calm stress hormones, which can contribute to low sex drive.

-Ginseng: Choose between Asian white, Asian red, and American white.
-When I needed an extra pick-me-up this was the first adaptogen I turned to.
-I can sometimes be sensitive to caffeine, so this gave me the boost without all the jitters.
+- Ginseng: Whether you choose Asian white, Asian red, or American white, ginseng is a great pick-me-up and it’s the first thing I turn to when I need an energy boost.
+I can sometimes be sensitive to caffeine, so this gave me the boost without the jitters.